philc/book-notes/engineering/thinking in systems - donella meadows.md

     * "It generates more input to a stock the more that is already there (and less input the less that is already there).
 A reinforcing feedback loop enhances whatever direction of change is imposed on it."
     * Self-reinforcing: stocks with exponential growth properties.
-They can increase a constant percentage of their own value, so absolute change in value keeps growing with time.
+They can increase at a constant percentage of their own value, so absolute change in value keeps growing with time.
 Population growth, for example.
 * Doubling time: the time it takes for an exponentially growing stock to double in size is 70 /